user profile avatar

 Bio

-My name is Essence Stephens and I am from the beautiful city of Atlanta, Georgia.
+Greetings!
+My name is Essence Stephens, a first-year Business Accounting major from the beautiful city of Atlanta, Georgia.
 I consider myself a natural-born leader who can be led.
 My main goal in life is to make a difference in my communities and I believe that my educational and career path will put me in the right direction.

 Education